Skip to main content

 /customers/{customerId}/orders/{orderId}/items/{itemId}

 DataHarbor uses this template to understand your API’s resource hierarchy.
-Each static segment (like customers, orders, items) becomes a matchable object name in your Virtual API spec.
+Each static segment (like customers, orders, items) becomes a matchable object name in your Virtual API Configuration.

 Required parameters